 - Novel method to estimate uncertainty in water level predictions based on the correlation of modelling results before and after a river intervention.

-- Good agreement with classical Monte Carlo simulation at lower computational cost.
+- Good agreement with the traditiona uncertainty estimation approach of trying all possible parameter combinations at lower computational cost.

 - Efficiency increases if more interventions are evaluated.

 - Accuracy of uncertainty estimation is explicitly quantified.

 - Method applied to an idealized river intervention for reducing high water levels.